 b Beginning in 1990, self-employed workers are allowed a deduction, for purposes of computing their net earnings, equal to half of the combined OASDI and HI contributions that would be payable without regard to the contribution and benefit base.
 The OASDI contribution rate is then applied to net earnings after this deduction, but subject to the OASDI base.

 c For 2010, most employers were exempt from paying the employer share of OASDI tax on wages paid to certain qualified individuals hired after February 3.
 For 2011 and 2012, the OASDI tax rate is reduced by 2 percentage points for employees and for self-employed workers, resulting in a 4.2 percent effective tax rate for employees and a 10.4 percent effective tax rate for self-employed workers.
-These reductions in tax revenue due to lower tax rates will be made up by transfers from the general fund of the Treasury to the OASI and DI trust funds.
-Beginning in 2013, an additional HI tax of 0.9 percent is assessed on earned income exceeding $200,000 for individuals and $250,000 for married couples filing jointly.
+These reductions in tax revenue due to lower tax rates are being made up by transfers from the general fund of the Treasury to the OASI and DI trust funds.
+Beginning in 2013, an additional HI tax of 0.9 percent is assessed on earned income exceeding $125,000 for each married individual filing separately, $200,000 for individuals filing as single, and $250,000 for married couples filing jointly.
 This additional HI tax rate is not reflected in the tax rates shown in the table.